 The Original Mickey Mouse Club Show

-Fun with Music Day: Mouseketeer Musical Numbers and Skits
+Fun with Music Day: Mouseketeer Musical Skits

 Most of the information below was extracted from original research done by Bill Cotter, however, any errors of fact or mistakes in interpretation are my own.